The Wedding Ring and Human Behavior: Current Research and Future Directions

 Why some married people don't wear a wedding ring.

 Some married people don’t wear a wedding ring.
 And some Facebook users tell the rest of the world everything about themselves except that they are in a relationship or married.

 I am sure there are many good reasons why some married people don’t wear a wedding ring; for example, they may be allergic to gold, silver, or platinum.
 And the same may be true for those who don’t disclose their relationship status on Facebook.

-I can offer this additional piece of evidence in support of Harrell’s interpretation of his results: the character played by actress Elizabeth Shue in my children’s favorite movie Adventures in Babysitting was young, attractive, and didn’t wear a wedding ring: and she let the children she was babysitting wander more than 10 feet away from her many times in the movie, although none of her adventures took place in supermarkets, and therefore may have not been directly related to the potential for extramarital affairs.
+I can offer this additional piece of evidence in support of Harrell’s interpretation of his results: The character played by actress Elizabeth Shue in my children’s favorite movie Adventures in Babysitting was young, attractive, and didn’t wear a wedding ring.
+She let the children she was babysitting wander more than 10 feet away from her many times in the movie, although none of her adventures took place in supermarkets, and therefore may have not been directly related to the potential for extramarital affairs.

 Uller T, Johannson LC (2003).
 Human mate choice and the wedding ring effect: are married men more attractive?
 Human Nature 14, 267-276.